mapperr/dfl/README.md

 ## Utilities

+### Take

+Spotted a file that you shold move to your dotfiles?

+`dfl take .config/gopass/config.yml`

+it moves that file into your `default` profile, recreating the relative directory structure.

+It works with dotdirectories and you can specify an `override`, like:

+`dfl t .fluxbox fluxbox`

+It moves the `.fluxbox` directory into `<dotfiles_dir>/fluxbox/fluxbox`

+After that you only need to link them up with `dfl l`.

 ### Git

 If you have your dotfiles on some git repo you can do a `dfl clone <your repo>`.